A Prolific Self-Taught Multidisciplinary Artist

-June 2014: Mid June, Ben collaborated for the second time with Chinese model Zhuzhu to make another artwork with black stickers.
-Later in June, an interview with Ben was released in "Cult of Mac" and on many other Apple related websites.
-On the 23rd of June, a group of 21 students from the KCD School (Katholieke Centrumschool Denderleeuw in Denderleeuw, Belgium) and studying his oeuvre visited Benís studio in Rochefort (teacher : Bart Verhelle).
+June 2014: Mid June, Ben collaborated for the second time with Chinese model Zhuzhu to make another artwork with black stickers (ref).
+Later in June, an interview with Ben was released in "Cult of Mac" and on many other Apple related websites (ref).
+On the 23rd of June, a group of 21 students from the KCD School (Katholieke Centrumschool Denderleeuw) in Denderleeuw, Belgium) studying Ben's oeuvre visited his studio in Rochefort (with teacher Bart Verhelle).
 It was the first time Ben welcomed students directly in his studio.
 Since then, many schools worldwide have used Ben's artistic inventions to teach students to become more creative (ref).

-July 2014: Ben travelled to Tenerife (Canary Islands, Spain) for a creative project titled "#onthedraw" commissioned by the islandís tourism agency ("Promotur - Turismo de Canarias").
-Visiting the islandís most famous spots, Ben was asked to express his experience through a number of illustrations, intending to promote the development of a sustainable tourism, raise awareness on the Canaries as an ideal scenario for film shooting and also to inspire youth from the Canary Islands to use their imagination and creativity to search for new opportunities (ref).
+July 2014: Ben travelled to Tenerife (Canary Islands, Spain) for a creative project titled "#onthedraw" commissioned by the islandís tourism agency "Promotur - Turismo de Canarias" (ref).
+Visiting the islandís most secret spots, Ben was asked to express his experiences in Tenerife through a number of drawings and an illustrated sketchbook, intending to promote the development of a sustainable tourism, raise awareness on the Canaries as an ideal scenario for film shooting and also to inspire youth from the Canary Islands to use their imagination and creativity to search for new opportunities (ref).
 The story of this project was published in Yorokobu (ref), El Pais (ref) and many other major Spanish medias.

-September 2014: Ben worked part time as a teacher (English) at the IFAPME school of Dinant, Belgium.
+September 2014: Ben worked part time as a teacher at the IFAPME school of Dinant, Belgium.
 End of September, Ben is interviewed by award-winning journalist Jessica Soho for "State of the Nation" for GMA news in The Philippines (ref).

 2013 International Recognition / First Exhibition in Asia / Animation

-February 2013: Ben collaborated with Chinese model Zhuzhu.
-Their first shooting happened in Benís studio on the 17th of February.
-Among the photos they made together, "Less is More" showing the model covered with thousands of small squared black stickers is the most famous work.
+February 2013: Ben collaborated with Chinese model Zhuzhu for the first time (ref).
+Their shooting happened in Benís studio on the 17th of February.
+Among the photos they made together, "Less is More" showing the model covered with thousands of small squared black stickers is the most famous work (ref).